Property in Storage Locker

 One must also remember that there are restrictions on the materials that are to be stored in a storage unit.
 These include chemicals, paint, gasoline, motor oil, or other inflammable items.
 These items can make a rental agreement can become void.

 Insurance for belongings in a storage unit is covered under personal property coverage in the homeowner’s policy.
 The coverage includes fire, theft, lighting, vandalism.
 The coverage is limited and the insurance company will pay only a certain amount for the loss.
 There are various options in case the value of the stored items is greater than the off-premises coverage.

 Increased coverage limits: The owner can increase the personal property coverage limit if the off-premises coverage is equal to only a fraction of personal property.

 Increased coverage for items having high value: The homeowners can purchase scheduled personal property if the storage unit has a high-value item like jewelry, arts, etc.

-Storage locker insurance: This coverage includes the protection to the belongings, which can be a part of the contract, or the owner has to pay an extra cost for the coverage.
-The homeowner has to think whether he has to include the storage unit coverage in the homeowner policy or purchase a separate one.
+Storage locker insurance: This coverage includes the protection of the belongings, which can be a part of the contract, or the owner has to pay an extra cost for the coverage.
+The homeowner has to think about whether he has to include the storage unit coverage in the homeowner policy or purchase a separate one.